Hearty Easy Indian Lentil Curry

 Recipe Notes for Indian Lentils

-Instead of fresh onion, you can use 2 tablespoons minced onion plus a bit of water to reconstitute. - Broth Options
+- Onion Options: Instead of fresh onion, you can use 2 tablespoons minced onion plus a bit of water to reconstitute.

-Although this recipe was originally meant as a red lentil dish, you can use any kind of lentils and the main photos were taken of the dish made with traditional lentils.
+- Lentil Options: Although this recipe was originally meant as a red lentil dish, you can use any kind of lentils and the main photos were taken of the dish made with traditional lentils.
 The glycemic index of red lentils is a higher so brown is a better choice if you're watching carb intake.
-The lentils in the following photo are red lentils.
-Note that red lentils turn yellow when cooked. - Basil Options
+The following image shows this dish made with red lentils.

 The cook time in the recipe card is how long it will take if you do not own a pressure cooker.
 If you do own one, the cook time will be around 15 minutes less, but you'll have a wait time of about 10 minutes since the pressure needs to go down.